Several airports see delays due to government shutdown

-NEW YORK (KABC) --Delays were reported at LaGuardia, Newark, Philadelphia and Florida airports due to air traffic controller staffing shortages amid the government shutdown.
+NEW YORK (KABC) --Delays were reported at several airports, including LaGuardia, Newark, as well as airports in Philadelphia and Florida, due to air traffic controller staffing shortages amid the government shutdown.

-The Federal Aviation Administration had a shortage of air traffic controllers reporting to work to a facility in Washington on Friday.
+The Federal Aviation Administration said the slowdown is due to staffing shortages in Washington and Jacksonville on Friday.

 #FAA Statement: Staffing Update pic.twitter.com/CMVcyTNSz5— The FAA (@FAANews) January 25, 2019